sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Services must be restarted in for new certificates to take effect
   - If an invalid certificate is configured, services including REST and gNMI/gNOI may become inaccessible.
 However the CLI will continue to work.
   - Debian’s pre-installed ca-certificates will only be used by default Debian applications that have not been enabled to use the certificate management infrastructure.
-  - In CA mode, the server and clients need to have consistent time set (preferable with NTP) to ensure certificates are valid when generated.

 ## 1.3 Design Overview
 ### 1.3.1 Basic Approach